-The Duckett estate was later bequeathed to a son-in-law, John Contees, often described as a"dashing" Naval Officer.
-Lucky in love, but unskilled in business matters, Contees became hopelessly mired in debt and sold Pleasant Prospect to the Bowie family, perhaps the area's most prominent landowners.
-The Bowies, in turn, sold the property to the Walkers who ran a lumber business in Washington D.C. and were probably the areas first serious commuters.
+The Duckett estate was later bequeathed to a son-in-law, John Contee, often described as a"dashing" Naval Officer.
+Lucky in love, but unskilled in business matters, Contee became hopelessly mired in debt and sold Pleasant Prospect to the Bowie family, perhaps the area's most prominent landowners.
+The Bowies, in turn, sold the property to the Walkers who ran a lumber business in Washington D.C. and were probably the area's first serious commuters.

 Today, Pleasant Prospect, owned by the Estate of Edward S. Walker, still stands at 12806 Woodmore Road.
 The name Pleasant Prospect has also been given to the name of the main road through the elegant and exclusive community of Woodmore.